Redocly/redocly-cli/README.md

 Supported extensions for bundle files are `.json`, `.yml` and `.yaml`.

 Beware, if the file specified as the bundler's output already exists, it will be overwritten.

+## Credits

+Thanks to Swagger, Spectral, and Speccy for inspiring ruleset.